Custom Home Builders in Idaho

 How much does it cost to build a custom home in Idaho?

-Idaho is one of the most affordable custom home markets in the western US.
-Construction costs typically range from $160 to $320 per square foot, depending on location and finish level.
-The Boise metro has seen significant cost increases due to rapid in-migration — expect $200–$320/sq ft in Ada and Canyon counties.
-Eastern Idaho (Idaho Falls, Twin Falls) remains more affordable at $160–$240/sq ft.
-Mountain resort markets like Driggs (Teton Valley) and Sun Valley command premium pricing of $350+/sq ft.
+Idaho is one of the more affordable custom home markets in the western US, with costs ranging from $200 to $450 per square foot depending on location and finish level.
+The Boise metro (Ada and Canyon counties) has seen significant cost increases due to rapid in-migration — expect $240–$380/sq ft for standard custom work.
+North Idaho (Coeur d'Alene, Sandpoint) commands premium pricing due to lakefront demand and limited subcontractor supply, often $300–$450/sq ft.
+Twin Falls and the Magic Valley remain more affordable at $200–$300/sq ft.

 How long does permitting take in Idaho?